Wells Fargo profit falls on sales scandal costs, higher reserves | Business

 Wells Fargo profit falls on sales scandal costs, higher reserves

-The provisions included a $385 million increase in the allowance for credit losses reflecting loan growth and a less favorable economic environment, the fourth-largest U.S. lender said.
+The provisions included a $385 million increase in the allowance for credit losses reflecting loan growth and a less favorable economic environment, the bank said.
 Banks are building up rainy day funds again amid worries that aggressive interest-rate increases by the Federal Reserve to tame stubbornly high inflation will tip the U.S. economy into a recession.

 The outlook has been further clouded by the Russia-Ukraine war and fading stimulus measures.
 Higher borrowing costs have also shackled demand for mortgages and car loans, crimping banks' revenues.
 Noninterest expense rose 8%, while net interest income jumped 36%, primarily due to the impact of higher interest rates and higher loan balances.